 Me, the week I learned to paint, 1998.

-Fast forward eight years and the garden center was sold, the older kids went to college, and we started to spend our winters in Morelia, a city in central Mexico.
-My husband was offered a job teaching at a university there, our young daughter went to school, and I painted up a storm.
+Fast forward eight years and the garden center was sold, the older kids went to college, and we started to spend more of the year in Morelia, a city in central Mexico.
+My husband was offered a university job there, our young daughter went to school, and I painted up a storm and attended art classes.
 In the summers we divided our time between New Hampshire and Matinicus Island, Maine where we have two summer rental properties.
 So each year, I'd paint in three different locations.

 And then COIVD.
 For the first time in the twenty-two years I've been painting, I painted for a whole year in one place.
 Because many people were suffering, it was hard to be blissful.
-On the other hand, it was an opportunity I took full advantage of, painting the better part of every day.
-And for the first time doing it in a studio -- my own newly-built studio on our Mexican rooftop.
+On the other hand, I took full advantage of the opportunity, painting the better part of every day, and for the first time doing it in a studio -- my own newly-built studio on our Mexican rooftop.
 Wow.

 But thanks to vaccines, since April, I'm back to seeing family, and I've painted in San Diego, Massachusetts, New Hampshire, and on Matinicus.
 I'll spend August painting in Colorado.
 And although I miss my studio, I'm also embracing what all the moves bring to my art.
-Each time I change locations there's a shift.
-Sometimes there's a request, other times I just have a new idea.
-Having to make do with limited supplies and space requires creativity, and if I didn't have that I guess I wouldn't be an artist.
+Each time I change locations there's a shift, a new idea.
+Having to make do with limited supplies and space provokes my creativity.

 Although I can't find his exact quote, I credit the late artist Robert Genn with saying, "fall in love with your process."
 After twenty -some years, I understand mine and know how to live joyfully with it.
 I can come to any paper, canvas, or board wherever I land and make art with what I packed or what's on hand.